DaS-Wunder/docker-nginx/README.md

 # Image
-NGINX with dav-ext-module and PHP7 based on Alpine Linux with S6 Overlay.
+NGINX with dav-ext-module based on Alpine Linux.

 # Volumes
 ```